rbturnbull/ausdex/paper.md

 1. Suburbs and census districts were both reprojected to [EPSG:4326](https://spatialreference.org/ref/epsg/wgs-84/).
 2. The polygons were unioned together, so the resulting polygon layer had an individual polygon for each overlapping census district and suburb (Figure 1).

-3. The merged polygons were reprojected to a utm projected coordinate system [EPSG:32756](https://epsg.io/32756).
-Note that this utm coordinate system does not overlay the state of victoria perfectly, but we are assuming that locally the measured areas are relatively accurate to each other.
+3. The merged polygons were reprojected to a UTM projected coordinate system [EPSG:32756](https://epsg.io/32756).
+Note that this UTM coordinate system does not overlay the state of Victoria perfectly, but we are assuming that locally the measured areas are relatively accurate to each other.

 4. The SEIFA scores were aggregated for all of the census district parts within each suburb using a weighted average, with the polygon area as the weight.